-• Project Location: 3rd District

-Project Description: This project is the completion of the 1.5 MG radial-arm water storage tank painting project at Columbia and 165th.
+- ARPA Funds 1.0: \$1,000,000 - Project Location: 3rd District - Project Description: This project is the completion of the 1.5 MG radial-arm water storage tank painting project at Columbia and 165th.
 This amount will pay for the remaining work on the project and will eliminate the need for TIF dollars to be used on this ARP program qualified project.
-This project is complete.

-15. Council Chambers-Technology Updates (Revenue Replacement/Modernization of Software, Hardware, and protection of critical infrastructure, cyber security)

-• ARPA Funds 1.0: \$400,000

-• Project Location: City Wide, City Hall (3rd District)

-• Project Description: Updates to Council Chambers to better allow for option of remote attendance of public at Council and other Board meetings as well as allow for remote attendance when needed by council or board members and will improve technology in the chambers.
-This project is in the process of receiving quotes and should be implemented in early 2023.
+This project is complete. - 15.
+Council Chambers-Technology Updates ((Revenue Replacement/Modernization of Software, Hardware, and protection of critical infrastructure, cyber security) - ARPA Funds 1.0: \$400,000 - ARPA Funds 2.0: \$0 - ARPA Funds 3.0: (\$200,000) (Reduction of Funds) - Project Location: City Wide, City Hall (3rd District) - Project Description: Updates to Council Chambers to better allow for option of remote attendance of public at Council and other Board meetings as well as allow for remote attendance when needed by council or board members.
+Improve technology.

+The reduction of funds for this project is due to the total project cost coming in under budget.